WagnerTPedrosa/CDIG-T02-G08/OFDM Blocks Documentation.md

 # IEEE 802.11 OFDM Receiver - Block Documentation

-## Overview

-This project implements a complete IEEE 802.11 OFDM (Orthogonal Frequency Division Multiplexing) receiver using GNU Radio.
-The system can process real WiFi baseband recordings, decode frames, and output packets for analysis with tools like Wireshark.

 ## System Architecture

 The receiver consists of several cascaded processing blocks that implement the IEEE 802.11 OFDM demodulation and decoding pipeline: